daisyjaneabasolo/Plant-Species-Image-Classification/README.md

 - Batch Size: 16
 - Learning Rate: 0.001
 - Images per class: 250
+I chose 50 epochs so the model could learn well from all the images, used a batch size of 16 to help it learn carefully, and set the learning rate to 0.001 to make sure it trains steadily without big mistakes.
 ---

 ## D. Model Evaluation (Under the Hood)